vhartman/vhartman.github.io/_posts/2025-04-19-numpy-aggregation.md

 </div>

 #### Speeding up the sum and max reductions
-So far, we optimized the per-agent-metric-copmutation, and did not touch the aggregation.
+So far, we optimized the per-agent-metric-computation, and did not touch the aggregation.
-With all the optimizations we did now, cProfile shows that the `sum` and the `max` are now a relavant part of the total copmutation time.
+With all the optimizations we did now, cProfile shows that the `sum` and the `max` are now a large part of the total computation time.

 Since we were succesful with numba before, why change the receipe?
 Here we go: